Stop the war

 Installing ThingsBoard Edge on CentOS/RHEL Server

-ThingsBoard Edge and ThingsBoard Server versions compatibility rules:
+Rules of Compatibility Between ThingsBoard Edge and ThingsBoard Server Versions:

-Please make sure that ThingsBoard Server is updated to the latest version before proceed.
+Please ensure that the ThingsBoard Server is updated to the latest version before proceeding.

 This guide describes how to install ThingsBoard Edge on RHEL/CentOS 7/8.